Eragon: Television series

 In June 2021, Christopher Paolini tweeted #EragonRemake in an effort to get Disney, the intellectual rights holders following their acquisition of 21st Century Fox, to revamp the book series into a possible television show for Disney+.
 Within hours, the hashtag began to trend with fans pushing for a proper adaptation.
 On July 25, 2022, Variety reported that a live action television series adaptation of Eragon was in early development for Disney+, with Paolini serving as a co-writer on the series, and with Bert Salke executive producing.

 Video game

 A video game adaptation of Eragon based primarily on the film, released in North America on November 14, 2006.
 The game is a third-person video game released for PlayStation 2, Xbox, Xbox 360 and Microsoft Windows, developed by Stormfront Studios.
-Also released are unique versions of Eragon for the Game Boy Advance, Nintendo DS, PlayStation Portable, and mobile phone handheld gaming systems, primarily developed by Amaze Entertainment.
-The console and PC versions of the game are very similar, focusing on the same style of gameplay.
-However, the Xbox 360 edition features two exclusive levels.
-One is on foot as Eragon, and Saphira is controlled in the second mission.

-The game has received generally negative reviews usually receiving press averages around the 4-6 out of 10 region (or the equivalent), (45-55 out of 100) according to review aggregator sites Metacritic and GameRankings.
-The combined sales in North America were over 400,000 copies.

-The majority of the game is taken up by third-person combat, usually on foot.
-Some missions permit the player to use the dragon Saphira in combat.
-The gameplay mechanics within these levels are largely similar to those in ground-based levels, with the exception of some different attack moves (such as tail attacks).
-Protagonist Eragon sits on Saphira's back during these sections, and can be made to fire magic arrows.
-The player has no choice as to whether or not they use Saphira.
-Similarly, the player cannot use Saphira in ground-based levels: they can call for her and she will swoop past, but it is not possible to use this feature to ride Saphira.
-There is a multiplayer co-op mode which allows two people to play through the main storyline.
-It is possible to switch from playing a one-player game to a two-player game at any time.
-There are no Internet multiplayer options.